 that is updated using the current contact height.
 When contact is detected, the height estimate is updated.
 In simulation, a threshold on the impact-force magnitude is set; and in practice, force sensors can reliably detect such an event.

-This simple heuristic does not affect the structure of (\ref{Rw_sparsity}) and only requires $c$ more addition operations to compute $r$ when optimizing the linearized contact-implicit dynamics problem (\ref{eq:naive_solve}).
+This simple heuristic does not affect the structure of (\ref{Rw_sparsity}) and only requires $c$ more addition operations to compute $r$ when evaluating the fast contact dynamics (\ref{eq:naive_solve}).
 In our experiments, we find the heuristic to be effective and reliable across unknown terrain for the systems tested.